andreavitiani/bootsrap-for-electron/README.md

 ### What is bootsrap-for-electron?

-A simple package for building an amazing electron application using bootstrap.
+A simple package for building an amazing electron application using bootstrap v4.3.1.

 <span>
 <img src="img/bootstrap-logo.jpg" height="100" />